-BY: DISTER W
+BY:

-David Steve Broderick, Jr.

-Town of Lewiston Supervisor
+David Steve Broderick, Jr. Town of Lewiston Supervisor

-Dated:
+Dated: 8 28 23

-Paul J. Casseri
+BY: Paul J. Casseri

-Superintendent of Schools
+Superintendent of Schools Dated: 1/21/22

-Dated: //d

 ATTACHMENT 1 BANKED HOUR PROCESS

 The Full-Time School Resource Officer assigned, by the Chief of Police, to the Lewiston-Porter Central School District shall have the ability to bank any additional hours worked beyond the regular day (see Section 3.0 Assignment of Officer) instead of these hours being paid as "overtime".
 The hours will accumulate on a 1:1.5 worked:banked ratio to accommodate for the officer's anticipated overtime pay rate.
 These hours normally paid on an "overtime" basis at the time they are worked, will be "banked" and paid to the officer on the regular pay schedule, during the months of July and August.